reverietracker/catwalk/docs/models.md

 ## Typed fields

-`IntegerField` and `BooleanField` cast any values assigned to them as integers or booleans respectively.
-Additionally, `IntegerField` allows specifying a minimum and/or maximum value; values outside this range are clamped.
+`NumberField`, `IntegerField` and `BooleanField` cast any values assigned to them as floats, integers or booleans respectively.
+Additionally, `NumberField` and `IntegerField` allow specifying a minimum and/or maximum value; values outside this range are clamped.

 ```javascript
 const Rectangle = Model([